 - Baking Bread Tip: Baking bread on the lower half of the oven, creates even browning.

-- To Bake from Frozen: Poof in the oven at 170°F for 10 minutes then turn off and repeat when needed until tripled in size or thaw overnight at room temperature and bake as instructed once tripled in size.
+- To Bake from Frozen: Proof in the oven at 170°F for 10 minutes then turn off and repeat when needed until tripled in size or thaw overnight at room temperature and bake as instructed once tripled in size.

 - For the Deli Rolls- To get the deli buns like Bread and Baskets, bake for about 10 minutes or just until starting to brown.
 For classic hamburger buns bake a little longer until nicely brown (2 more minutes.)